Generic Name: Dexmethylphenidate hydrochloride

 Drug Abuse and Dependence

 Controlled Substance Class

-Dexmethylphenidate hydrochloride, like other methylphenidate products, is classified as a Schedule II controlled substance by Federal regulation.
+Dexmethylphenidate hydrochloride tablets, like other methylphenidate products, are classified as a Schedule II controlled substance by Federal regulation.

 Abuse, Dependence, and Tolerance

 See WARNINGS for boxed warning containing drug abuse and dependence information.

 Signs and symptoms of acute methylphenidate overdosage, resulting principally from overstimulation of the CNS and from excessive sympathomimetic effects, may include the following: vomiting, agitation, tremors, hyperreflexia, muscle twitching, convulsions (may be followed by coma), euphoria, confusion, hallucinations, delirium, sweating, flushing, headache, hyperpyrexia, tachycardia, palpitations, cardiac arrhythmias, hypertension, mydriasis, and dryness of mucous membranes.
 Rhabdolyolysis has also been reported in overdose.

 Treatment consists of appropriate supportive measures.
 The patient must be protected against self-injury and against external stimuli that would aggravate overstimulation already present.
 Gastric contents may be evacuated by gastric lavage as indicated.
 Before performing gastric lavage, control agitation and seizures if present and protect the airway.
 Other measures to detoxify the gut include administration of activated charcoal and a cathartic.
 Intensive care must be provided to maintain adequate circulation and respiratory exchange; external cooling procedures may be required for hyperpyrexia.